kaiachain/kaia-sdk/ethers-ext/example/v6/browser-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This example requires the viem-ext package to be built.
+Navigate to `/ethers-ext` & `/js-ext-core` and run:
+- `npm install`
+- `npm run build`

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+Installs all project dependencies required to run the application.

 ### `npm start`